Training and Evaluation#

 Training#

 Currently, we only support training of small VLN models (CMA, RDP, Seq2Seq) in this repo.
-For the trainning of LLM-based VLN (Navid, StreamVLN, etc), please refer to StreamVLN for training details.
+For the training of LLM-based VLN (Navid, StreamVLN, etc), please refer to StreamVLN for training details.

 # train cma model